iepathos/stilltypes/README.md

 ## License

-Licensed under either of Apache License, Version 2.0 or MIT license at your option.
+Licensed under the MIT license.
+See [LICENSE](LICENSE) for details.